The pandemic continues to cause unprecedented disruption across industries worldwide.

 According to the National Center for Biotechnology Information (NCBI), OSAHS is a serious illness affecting 12% of adults in the United States.
 This can be accredited to the physical, medical, environmental, genetics, and psychiatric factors.
 Moreover, as per the Journal of Thoracic Disease, 2018, OSAHS is associated with an increased risk of road traffic accidents and cardiovascular diseases.
 As most of the patients are undiagnosed, it is posing severe healthcare and economic burden to countries worldwide.
 As a result, governing agencies of several countries are undertaking initiatives to spread awareness about the ailment and its ill effects if left untreated.
 Apart from this, the rising geriatric population is also contributing to the growth of the market.
 Additionally, MADs are widely available in the regular size that requires an initial softening before placing.
 Semi- and completely customized variants are also available to get a better result.
 Some of the other factors positively driving the overall sales of MADs include the growing healthcare expenditure, rising usage of oral appliances, and the increasing number of companies venturing into the industry.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global mandibular advancement devices market, along with forecasts at the global, regional and country level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global mandibular advancement devices market report, along with forecasts at the global, regional and country level from 2022-2027.
 Our report has categorized the market based on product, application, material type and distribution channel.

 Breakup by Product: